haaboo/r/_episodes/08-Workflow-Process.md

 > lists for both 1987 and 2007?
 Or, what was the population increase for Australia between 2002 and
 > 2007, and how does that compare to another country of your choice?
 {: .challenge}

-## A clean environment
-**(Not really relevant here anymore?)**
-  * Why it's important for this understanding of an analysis as a whole workflow
-  * What can go wrong
-  * How to keep it clean

 ## From design to implementation